 2. No pets.
 Sorry, we love them too.

 3. Please place nothing other than toilet paper into the toilets (even if the box says you can).
-Septic systems, unlike municipal sewer systems, cannot handle non-biodegradable waste.
+Septic systems, unlike municipal sewer systems, cannot handle even slow-to-biodegrade waste.

 4. Please listen for and attend to toilets and other water that continues running.
-If you hear the well pump coming on repeatedly and no one is using water, please check toilets etc. Continued running of a toilet or other water source will fill up the septic system until it no longer works.
+If you hear the well pump coming on repeatedly and no one is using water, please check toilets etc. Continued running of a toilet or other water source will fill up the septic system until it no longer works and drain the cistern.

 5. Use what you need with common sense and courtesy.
-Feel free to use spices, condiments, anything that you find in the kitchen.
+Feel free to use spices, condiments, etc. -- anything that you find in the kitchen.

 6. Please do not put wood boards or bowls in the dishwasher.
 Iron skillets (the heavy ones) lose their seasoning if washed in the dishwasher or with soap.

 7. PLEASE use coasters on wood tables.

 8. Food in kitchen and dining room only please.
 Please no drinks for children outside the kitchen and dining room.